Refactor rbinstall.rb for maintenance, clarity, reuse

 There's no functionality change in this patch...I merely broke rbinstall.rb up into chunks and reworked how it executes.
 Tested with "make install" on my local system, and all appears to install properly.

-#2 Updated by Charles Nutter almost 2 years ago
+#2 Updated by Charles Nutter about 2 years ago

 I have filed a pull request with RubyGems to better support default gems: https://github.com/rubygems/rubygems/pull/566

 The existing format in MRI 2.0 remains supported, but would be deprecated in favor of using unmodified gemspecs from the original gems.